What Insurance Coverage Do Lenders Require?

 How Loan Requirements Differ from Lease Requirements

 Both financed and leased vehicles require comprehensive and collision coverage, but lease agreements tend to impose stricter rules.
-Here's how they stack up:
+Since the lessor (leasing company) technically owns the vehicle throughout the lease, they are more rigid about insurance terms.
+Learn more in our full guide on leased car insurance requirements.

 | Requirement | Auto Loan (Financed) | Auto Lease |